 I turned to an Australian couple behind me and ask if they’d like to share a private taxi to St. Marc’s Square and they readily agreed.

-We boarded the private taxi—which is more like a mini speedboat.
+We boarded the private taxi—more like a mini speedboat.

 Speeding along, we passed many beautiful sights and I was in awe of the many bridges and, quite frankly, the magic of the place.
 I know Venice, at the time of updating this post, is under a lot of scrutiny for being too touristy, but I understood why it’s such a popular destination when I was there.